 “How much for the big subs?”

 We shake and make a sandwich deal for tomorrow morning same time, same place since I didn’t bring any money on this stroll.
 He wants to give me a sandwich now and I pay tomorrow but I don’t want to do that because there is lots of static that can get between now and tomorrow.It is nice that he trusts me enough to make such an offer.

-Helping local small business guys is always high on my list of things to do, especially when I’m on the road.
+Helping local small business guys is high on my list of things to do, especially when I’m traveling. .